Zielin0/HackBot/README.md

 ### HackBot - Discord Bot with Networking utilities

+#### HackBot is on outdated version of discord.js, and project is discontinued.

 ### Includes

 <!-- - Small amount of commands (bc I'm lazy) -->